SUSE/scf/tooling/mb-chart-assessment/README.md

-The main purpose of the tooling in this directory is to assess which of the publicly available charts for the databases supported by minibroker will work with CAP.
+The main purpose of the tooling in this directory is to assess which of the publicly available charts for the databases supported by minibroker will work with SCF.

 ## How to use the tooling